 THE BUDDHA OF MONG KOK, by Ana Chevalier

-Ana honed her skills and passion for excellence in publishing, working with Canadian publishing moguls Conrad and Barbara Amiel Black at Hollinger, Inc. in downtown Toronto for several years.
-Until recently, Ana was focused on ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.
+Ana found success ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.

-A Canadian-born Eurasian, Ana has been blessed to call a number of incredible locales “home,” including Atlanta, Costa Mesa, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, Toronto, Saskatoon, and Windsor.
+A California girl to her core, Ana has been blessed to call numerous incredible locales “home,” including Atlanta, Costa Mesa, Watts, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, and Toronto.
 She currently resides just outside Fort Kent, in breathtakingly beautiful northern Maine, with her husband, their three dogs, and a very grumpy (but very much adored) little-old-lady Siamese cat.

 Ana is a huge fan of sumo, vintage cookbooks, and marine birds.
 In her spare time, you’ll find Ana cooking, absorbed in the latest basho action, or taking pictures of feathered flyers.